-type One of the following keyword symbols: :commands or :results, defaulting to :commands.

-result A broadcast stream or NIL.
+type One of the following keyword symbols: :commands or :results, defaulting to :commands. database A database object.
+This will default to default-database. result A broadcast stream or NIL.

-Returns the broadcast stream used for recording SQL commands sent to or results returned from database which defaults to default-database. type must be one of :commands or :results, defaulting to :commands, and determines whether the stream returned is that used for recording SQL commands or results.
+Returns the broadcast stream used for recording SQL commands sent to or results returned from database which defaults to \default-database\. type must be one of :commands or :results, defaulting to :commands, and determines whether the stream returned is that used for recording SQL commands or results.